-A.Light Amplification by Stimulated Emission of Radiation
+A.Light Absorption by Stimulated Emission of Radiation

 B.Light Amplification by Spontaneous Emission of Radiation

-C.Light Absorption by Stimulated Emission of Radiation
+C.Light Amplification by Stimulated Emission of Radiation

 D.Light Absorption by Spontaneous Emission of Radiation